Skyhawk Football | Tray Scott - Defensive Line

-Tray Scott joined the UT Martin coaching staff in Aug.
-2013.
-He will coach the Skyhawk defensive line.
+Tray Scott returns to the UT Martin coaching staff for his second season tutoring the Skyhawk defensive line in 2014.

-Scott previously spent two seasons as a defensive line graduate assistant at Ole Miss under head coach Hugh Freeze.
+Before joining the Skyhawks, Scott spent one season as a defensive line graduate assistant at Ole Miss under head coach Hugh Freeze.

 On Oct.
 6, Ole Miss forced a season-high six turnovers (four fumbles, two interceptions) against a Texas A&M team that had only turned the ball over once in its first four games.
 The Rebels sacked future Heisman Trophy winner Johnny Manziel four times and tallied 13 tackles for loss against the Aggies.